6 Fun and Educational Halloween Activities

 Creepy.
 Ghostly.
 Eerie.
 Enchanting.
 There are so many interesting and exciting words associated with Halloween!
 Holidays and traditions are a great opportunity to introduce new words into your child's vocabulary.
 Take a large sheet of construction paper and write the heading 'Halloween Words.'
 Divide the paper into three columns and label each column with a category, depending on your child's age.
 You may choose simple categories such as foods, costumes, and characters, or more complex ones such as sounds, emotions, and adjectives (words that describe nouns).

 Brainstorm a list of words for each category and add some new ones, too.
 Once you've completed your word list, help your child decorate it with drawings that represent each word (e.g. pumpkins, lanterns, witches, ghouls, cauldron, cobwebs, haunted).
-Display it on a wall and use it as a guide for activity number four.
+Display it on a wall and use it as a guide for activities number four and six.

 4. 'When I think of Halloween' writing exercise